CD V-717

 Civil Defense Museum

-CD V-717 main picture.
+CD V-717 Survey Meter

 The CD V-717 was designed for use in fallout monitoring stations.
 The CD V-717 has the exact same operating characteristics as the CD V-715 but with an added feature.
-The "717" has a removable bottom with a 25 foot extension cable.
+The CD V-717 has a removable bottom with a 25 foot extension cable.
 The detector element (ion-chamber) is mounted inside the removable bottom.
-This design allows for the placement of the detector element outside of the shelter area while the metering section of the metering unit would remain inside of the shelter area connected to the detector with the 25 foot cable.
+This allows for the placement of the detector element outside of the shelter area while the metering section of the metering unit would remain inside of the shelter area connected to the detector with the 25 foot cable.
 The CD V-717 originally had to be specially requested in addition to the other instruments (CD V-700, CD V-715 etc) for issue to use in fallout monitoring stations.
 The yellow bag is to protect the case bottom from the weather when it is placed outside the shelter area.
 Victoreen was the only manufacturer of the CD V-717.

 Inside the CD V-717